elightup/slim-seo-docs/docs/slim-seo-schema/02-license.md

 ## Adding a license key

-Before using Slim SEO Schema, you need to add your license key in the plugin settings.
+Before using Slim SEO Schema, you need to add your license key.
 Go to **Settings > Slim SEO** and click the **License** tab, then enter the license key in the input box:

 ![Add license key in Slim SEO Schema](https://i.imgur.com/x3zCnv6.png)